For Every Stage of Your Career

 Career Services designed the event to correspond to job functions aligned with Webster’s degree program and recruited alumni from local employers in Switzerland that included:

-Students and recent alumni were able to listen to short presentations by senior alumni, and to exchange ideas and meet 1-to-1 during the networking reception.
+Students and recent alumni were able to listen to short presentations by senior alumni, and to exchange ideas and meet one-on-one during the networking reception.

-Further samples of Career Services presentations, events and workshops in recent semesters:
+Further samples of Career Services presentations, events and workshops in past semesters: